j50n/deno-proc/site/src/data-transforms/lazyrow.md

 # LazyRow Guide

-Optimized read-only data access with lazy evaluation and caching for maximum performance.
+Optimized read-only data access with lazy evaluation and caching.

 > ⚠️ **Experimental (v0.24.0+)**: LazyRow is under active development.
 API may
 > change as we improve correctness and streaming performance.
 Test thoroughly